Algafix/OSNMA/README.md

 License
 ===

-The project is licensed under the EUPL.
+The project is licensed under the EUPL-1.2 license.

 About
 ===